colececil/colececil.github.io/_drafts/scaling-pixel-art-without-destroying-it.md

 (insert example image here)

 This led me to do a lot of googling to try to find a solution to the problem.
 Most resources I found said that you have to just stick with scaling by integer multiples if you want it to look good, but I was not satisfied with that answer.
 I knew I'd played plenty of pixel art games that could scale to my screen size and look just fine.
 So I kept searching, and I finally came across a great solution using a shader at a blog called [A Personal Wonderland](https://csantosbh.wordpress.com/2014/01/25/manual-texture-filtering-for-pixelated-games-in-webgl/).
 The author does a really nice job of explaining and illustrating the solution in a very mathematical way.
-It still took me awhile to understand how it works, but I got there, and I was able to implement it in a Unity shader.
+It still took me a while to understand how it works, but I got there, and I was able to implement it in a Unity shader.
 Since it's so hard to find information about how to solve this problem, I wanted to write a tutorial about it here, explaining it in a way that makes more sense to my brain, and also giving an example of the solution in Unity.

 ## Standard Scaling Approaches